How Cisco Webex Transforms Your Distance Learning Schedule

-Though Cisco Webex Teams is often thought of as a business tool, it has changed the way that people work in education too.
+Though Cisco Webex is often thought of as a business tool, it has changed the way that people work in education too.

 For example, The Pennsylvania school district recently used Cisco Webex software and Cisco Meraki hardware to deliver a unique one-to-one digital learning environment for students.